emmanueltouzery/ng-typeview/README.md

 `myList | orderBy: 'name'` as well.
 The generated typescript code is not meant to be executed, only to be used for type-checking.

-In addition you can also define your own directives and filters so they'll get extracted from the views & properly converted to typescript code for type-checking.
+In addition you can also let ng-typeview know about your own directives and filters so they'll get extracted from the views & properly converted to typescript code for type-checking.

 You can view an example of the operation by looking in the ng-typeview source, in the `test/data` subfolder, there is a controller, a view, and the expected generated